Ascend/pytorch/docs/en/environment_variable_reference/INF_NAN_MODE_FORCE_DISABLE.md

 ## Feature Description

-For <term>Atlas A2 training products</term>/<term>Atlas A3 training products</term>, this environment variable can be used to force disable INF_NAN mode.
+For Atlas A2 training products/Atlas A3 training products, this environment variable can be used to force disable INF_NAN mode.
 Disabling INF_NAN mode causes Inf and NaN generated during computation to be converted to the maximum value and 0 of the corresponding data type, leading to discrepancies in subsequent operation results, so a forced interception is implemented.
 If you must disable INF_NAN mode, you need to set this environment variable to "1", which force disables INF_NAN mode.
 After disabling, pay attention to the changes in Inf and NaN values.

 - 1: Force disable INF_NAN mode and enable saturation mode.
-After force disabling INF_NAN mode on <term>Atlas A2 training products</term>/<term>Atlas A3 training products</term>, pay attention to the changes in Inf and NaN values.
+After force disabling INF_NAN mode on Atlas A2 training products/Atlas A3 training products, pay attention to the changes in Inf and NaN values.

 - 0: Do not process INF_NAN mode.
-When INF_NAN mode is disabled on <term>Atlas A2 training products</term>/<term>Atlas A3 training products</term>, an error will be intercepted and reported.
+When INF_NAN mode is disabled on Atlas A2 training products/Atlas A3 training products, an error will be intercepted and reported.
 The default value is 0.

-For <term>Atlas training products</term>/<term>Atlas inference products</term>/<term>Atlas 200I/500 A2 inference products</term>/<term>Atlas 350 accelerator card</term>, this environment variable does not take effect.
+For Atlas training products/Atlas inference products/Atlas 200I/500 A2 inference products, this environment variable does not take effect.

 ## Configuration example